Satisfactory Academic Progress

 attempted hours.
 Graduate students must have any subsequent graduate degrees completed

 Institutional Academic Suspension

-Any student whose name appears on the institutional suspension list will not be eligible to receive aid for their next period of enrollment, even if they re-enroll with the approval of the appropriate college dean.
+Any student whose name appears on the institutional suspension list will not be eligible to receive aid for their next enrollment period, even if they re-enroll with the approval of the appropriate college dean.